yoshiioko/my-crypto-wallet/README.md

 node 03_send.js "Receiver Address" "Amount of Ether"

-Note: This command will fail on first execution because your local account will have no fund.
+Note: This command will fail on first execution because your local account will have no funds.
 Step 3 will output the account that needs to be funded with Devnet Ether!